wrightmat/dnd-eberron/other/Platinum Scarf (Vestige).md

 - **Level 3**: The scarf holds 8 scales, which regrow at dawn.

 ##### Slot 2
-* Level 1: The scale disappears, and you or a creature you touch regains 5d4 hit points.
+* **Level 1**: The scale disappears, and you or a creature you touch regains 5d4 hit points.
-* Level 2: The scale disappears, and you or a creature you touch regains 10d4 hit points.
+* **Level 2**: The scale disappears, and you or a creature you touch regains 10d4 hit points.
-* Level 3: The scale disappears, and you or a creature you choose within 30 feet regains 10d4 hit points.
+* **Level 3**: The scale disappears, and you or a creature you choose within 30 feet regains 10d4 hit points.

 ##### Slot 2 Alternate
 * **Level 1**: An illusion of a dragon, your choice of appearance, forms over the thrown scale and remains until dispelled.
 An illusory creature appears real, of the appropriate size, and behaves as if it were a real creature except that it can do no harm.